stevenosloan/middleman-data_source/readme.md

 }
 ```

 Then set up a collection to access them through Middleman.
 A collection requires 3 keys, an `alias`, `path`, and `items`.
-The alias & path act just like a source, except that data will be available at `#{all}.all`.
+The alias & path act just like a source, except that data will be available at `#{alias}.#{index}`.
 Items should be an object that responds to `#call` and returns an array of sources when given the data from the collection index.
 A collection for our example API:

 ```ruby
 activate :data_source do |c|